rslosch/Investments-Portfolio-Tracker-frontend/README.md

 # Investment Portfolio Tracker
-This is a frontend application for tracking your current investments.
-The objective of this app is to easily display all of your open positions in one place and to be reminded of the status of your investments.
+This is a frontend application for tracking your current option strategies.
+The objective of this app is to easily display all of your open strategies in one place and to be reminded of the status of your positions.

 ### Requirements
 * node version 16.13.2